 This subclause describes the general framework for activation and deactivation of AI/ML inference capabilities, ML entities and inference function in inference phase.

-A data type or abstract class describing the activation properties, and this data type or abstract class can be used or inherited by the MOI representing the inference function and ML entity.
+A data type or abstract class describing the activation properties, and this data type or abstract class can be used or inherited by the MOI representing the inference function and ML model.

 This general framework supports the general properties for all types of activation/deactivation including: